The Bristal Assisted Living Blog

 Monmouth Battlefield State Park

-Located in Manalapan, New Jersey, Monmouth Battlefield State Park gives visitors the chance to mix history with leisure.
+Located in Manalapan, New Jersey, Monmouth Battlefield State Park allows visitors to mix history with leisure.
 The site of one of the largest battles of the Revolutionary War, Monmouth Battlefield State Park is like taking a step back in time.
-From the working farm to the restored battlefield to the numerous nature trails, there’s something for history buffs and nature lovers alike.
+There's something for history buffs and nature lovers alike, from the working farm to the restored battlefield to the numerous nature trails.

 The park offers 25 miles of paved roads and densely wooded trails for exploring.
 More active adventurers will appreciate the options for horseback riding, cycling, and mountain biking.
 Finish your trip with a visit to the park’s pick-your-own orchard or the restored Revolutionary War farmhouse.